Métis buffalo hunting: Laws of the Prairie and Hunt

 Father Alexis André, a Roman Catholic priest who established a mission in the Parish of St. Laurent recorded the Laws of the Prairie and Hunt that were in use in 1875 and enforced by the Council of St. Laurent, which were based on the laws of the hunt that had been amended and passed from generation to generation.
 These 25 laws outlined the conduct of the Métis of the community with respect to the annual bison hunts were enforced with strict para-military discipline for the duration of the hunt.

 Article I. Every spring at the end of April, a general public assembly shall be held in front of the church of the Parish of St. Laurent to fix the time of the starting for the prairie.

 Article II.
 No one, unless authorized by the Council, can leave before the time fixed for departure.

 Article III.
 Anyone infringing the provisions of Article II shall be liable to a fine amount of which shall be determined by the Council.

 Article IV.
-Should a certain number of men conspire together to evade the provisions of Article II and start secretly, the president shall order the captains to purse them and bring them back and these breachers of the law shall pay the wages of the captain and soldiers occupied in their pursuit, at the rate of five shillings a man.
+Should a certain number of men conspire together to evade the provisions of Article II and start secretly, the president shall order the captains to pursue them and bring them back and these breachers of the law shall pay the wages of the captain and soldiers occupied in their pursuit, at the rate of five shillings a man.

 Article V. The Council shall be able to authorize the fixed time of departure to be accelerated for those who, by reason of want of provisions, wish to go to the prairie to seek for means of living, but a certain point shall be fixed beyond which they shall not be allowed to go, and they shall by obliged to wait for the great brigade of hunters at the place fixed for the rendez-vous of the whole caravan.

 Article VI.
 Those persons, who having obtained permission to start in advance, shall profit by it to push ahead and to hunt without waiting for the big caravan shall be liable to pay a large fine which the Council shall fix according to the damage caused by them.

 Article VII.
 When once the caravan of the hunters has arrived at the place of general rendez-vous, the camp shall be organized, the captains, the guides for the roads, seekers for the animals shall be named, and the prairie laws shall be in full force.